bbc/simorgh/README.md

 Further details on using the Cypress CLI can be found at https://docs.cypress.io/guides/guides/command-line.html Cypress can be run interactively using `npm run test:e2e:interactive`.
 This loads a user interface which easily allows for indivdual tests to be run alongside a visual stream of the browser, as the tests run.

+#### Storybook
+We also have a [Cypress](https://www.cypress.io/) project which runs a different set of end-to-end tests on [Storybook](https://github.com/bbc/simorgh#storybook-ui-development-environmentstyle-guide).
+For running the tests locally we need two terminals running:

+1. `npm run storybook` with the application,
+2. `npm run test:storybook` with the Cypress integration tests.